oxblixxx/aws-bootcamp/journal/week4.md

 ```
 then add a new layer, specify ARN.
 We are using a library names pyscopg -- here is a link to the documentation ![psycopg](https://github.com/jetbridge/psycopg2-lambda-layer).
 Choose the one specific to your location and version.

+proceed to cognito to apply the lamda triggers under user pool properties, choose post confirmation, the previously created lamda, then create lamda.